OSVR/OSVR-SMI/README.md

 It is Windows-only, and requires the SMI SDK to build.
 See <http://www.smivision.com/en/gaze-and-eye-tracking-systems/support/software-download.html> for details.

 You will need to install the SMI [SDK](Eye Tracking HMD Upgrade Software) software on your computer before using this plugin.
-Additionally you will need to download Oculus Runtime and SDK available at <https://developer.oculus.com/downloads/>
+Additionally you might need to download Oculus Runtime and SDK if you will be using `Eye Tracking HMD Upgrade Package for the Oculus Rift DK2` available at <https://developer.oculus.com/downloads/>

 Then, just put the `.dll` file from this plugin in the same directory of your OSVR server as the other plugins - usually something like `osvr-plugins-0` - and use the config file provided here as an example.